 - Perfectionism.
 A personality trait characterised by setting oneself unrealistically high standards, and engaging in harsh, negative, self-evaluation with a strong motivation to avoid failure.

-(For teachers, other pastoral staff, or parents/carers.)
+(For students in Years 12/13, teachers, other pastoral staff, and parents/carers.)

 - ‘Be curious not furious’.
 This key skill enables us to facilitate positive conversations in which the person we are supporting can tell their story, express their experience, and gain insight into their thoughts, feelings, and mental health.